szkrd/job-interviews/README.md

   for the number of forks, open issues, stargazer count, watchers count, or any relevant information about the repository.

----

 ## TODO

+Simple jot pad or things I considered worth mentioning.

 ### Angular CLI

 - [x] add @angular-devkit/core from deps, because of this [bug](https://github.com/angular/devkit/issues/256#issuecomment-358802110)
-- [ ] check internal webpack config, commonjs require to es6 import conversion doesn't work?
+- [x] commonjs require to es6 import conversion doesn't work?
 Is this a dts thing?
+      **Answer**: yes, d.ts type definition would be needed ([example](https://medium.com/@chris_72272/migrating-to-typescript-write-a-declaration-file-for-a-third-party-npm-module-b1f75808ed2))

 ### Services and models

 - [x] convert http response sanitizers to classes and move them to the models folder
-- [ ] do I want to keep model-related logic in the smart components or do I want to move them into the services?
+- [x] do I want to keep model-related logic in the smart components or do I want to move them into the services?
+      **Answer**: yes, for now, since this is a tiny project.

 ### Search component